Why Brazil's currency depreciation is back to haunt Lula – DW – 01/24/2025

 Why Brazil's currency depreciation is back to haunt LulaJanuary 24, 2025

-Economists now say the currency's weakness, which will increase the costs of Brazilian imports, could trigger inflation, and put further pressure on the currency.
+Economists say the real's weakness, which will increase the costs of imports, could trigger inflation, and put further pressure on the currency.

 Brazil's fiscal woes mounting

-The gradual devaluation of the real over the entire year of 2024 is the result of global investors growing increasingly concerned about the Brazilian economy's structural problems and the fiscal remedies offered by Lula's government.
+The gradual devaluation of the real over 2024 is the result of global investors growing increasingly concerned about the Brazilian economy's structural problems and the fiscal remedies offered by Lula's government.

 The national minimum wage, for example, has fallen to the equivalent of just $251 (€240.79) — effectively half of the purchasing power under the presidency of Dilma Rousseff from 2011 to 2016, who was also known for her left-wing economic policy.

-At the same time, Brazil's national debt is rising again, says Felipe Rodrigues, undoing debt reduction to 72% of gross domestic product (GDP) achieved by Lula's arch conservative predecessor, Jair Bolsonaro.
+At the same time, Brazil's national debt is rising again, undoing debt reduction to 72% of gross domestic product (GDP) achieved by Lula's archconservative predecessor, Jair Bolsonaro, Felipe Rodrigues, an economist from the Universidade Federal Fluminense, told DW.

-"Now, the GDP-debt ratio is approaching historical highs as we've reached almost 78%," Rodrigues told DW.
+"Now, the GDP-debt ratio is approaching historical highs as we've reached almost 78%," Rodrigues said.

-The economist from Universidade Federal Fluminense (UFF) university thinks the increase in debt is alarming and must be curbed by cutting government spending.
+He said the increase in debt was alarming and must be curbed by cutting government spending.

 Conflicting signals on fiscal policy